 Another great advantage is that the workers provide fellowship for each other.
 At times discouragement will attack everyone, but at such times each one can encourage the other.
-In the early days of Pentecost this was the method used largely, and it is still very essential today.
+In the early days of Pentecost this was a commonly used method, and it is still essential today.

 However, we should consider a note of caution regarding a party of workers.
-The expense of the project is increased tremendously, and unless some of them immediately go to work, the financial load may soon wreck the prospects for success.
+The expense of the project is increased tremendously, and unless some of them go to work immediately, the financial load may soon wreck the prospects for success.

-Another word of caution to be considered is that the workers should be considered and chosen carefully.
+Another word of caution is that the workers should be considered and chosen carefully.
 Not everyone is able to work together in a compatible manner; some workers may mean well but create disharmony and division.
-The workers must be able to work harmoniously together in perfect unity under the leadership of the missionary.
+The workers must be able to work harmoniously in perfect unity under the leadership of the missionary.
 They also must be dedicated and willing to trust God for His provision.